kohei-us/mdds/doc/multi_type_vector/examples/cloning/cloning-block.rst

 it is specialized for.
 Because the whole block is passed in, we can clone the shared pool a single time and have every cloned element point to the new pool.

+Note that, unlike the ``clone_value`` path, a ``clone_block`` specialization is itself responsible for ensuring that no cloned elements get leaked when cloning throws mid-way.
+The specialization above gets this for free by building the clones incrementally into a destination block owned by a ``std::unique_ptr``: should an exception be thrown, the destructor of the managed block deletes the elements cloned up to that point.

 Since we have all necessary pieces defined, let's instantiate our ``multi_type_vector`` instance and populate it with elements that all share